 If you don’t want to spend time doing that, there are also a few other ways to get it done.
-That’s what we are going to cover today: three ways to convert PDF to PowerPoint on Mac.
+That’s what you’re going to learn in this guide.

 Method 1: Screenshot PDF Content as Images and Paste on PowerPoint